pippinbarr/rogess/press/README.md

 ## Description

 _Rogess_ is the shadow-sequel to [_Chogue_](https://github.com/pippinbarr/chogue/).
 Where _Chogue_ set the game of chess in a series of _Rogue_-like procedurally-generated dungeons, _Rogess_ takes the combat rules of _Rogue_ and applies them to a standard game of chess.
 Essentially, _Rogess_ answers a fairly simple "what if?" around the mechanics of chess and the spatial environment of _Rogue_.
-As with _Chogue_, this reconfiguration of bothh games leads to something new and odd and maybe, just maybe, kind of enjoyable.
+As with _Chogue_, this reconfiguration of both games leads to something new and odd and maybe, just maybe, kind of enjoyable.

 ## History